CAMSCSC/GitBook-Learn/software/blender3/blender3.md

 ![](UVeditmode.PNG)

-Select all with A then Ctrl-U to Unwrap
+Select all with A then U to Unwrap

 ![](actrlu.PNG)